With Cabrillo College since 2011

 Welcome!
 I look forward to meeting all of you soon.

-Let me assure you that both Hist.
-17A and 17B are incredibly engaging and interesting courses.
-They are definitely a lot of work, but everyone who finishes feels that it was well worth the effort.
 I am incredibly passionate about how history affects our lives today, and I make everything we study relevant to our contemporary world.
 I love engaging with students in deep and significant discussions, so my courses encourage (and require) really active participation.
 This class is not about simple regurgitation of historical facts and data.